 Though different, the two are often intertwined.
 Let’s look at Apple for an example.
 Part of Apple’s brand is that they’re innovative.
 They’ve spent years making that trait a key part of their identity — when you think Apple, you think innovative tech.

-You can see that brand reflected in this Apple ad:
+You can see that brand positioning reflected in this Apple ad:

 The above ad isn’t the full extent of Apple’s brand, but this piece of marketing does contribute to it.
 It accomplishes this by promoting their reputation for being innovative through the phrase “Light.
 Years ahead.”